haileznabu/AI-TUTOR/QUICK_START.md

 ## What's New

 ### Environment Variables
-- Gemini API key now loads from `.env` file
+- Gemini 2.5 Flash API key now loads from `.env` file
 - No more compile-time configuration needed
 - Works on all platforms (Web, Windows, Android, iOS, macOS)